-1. INTRODUCTION
+1. Introduction

-Over the past few decades, both local and global numerical simulations of accretion discs have demonstrated that magnetic fields can be generated by a dynamo and drive turbulent accretion through what is believed to be the magnetorotational instability (Brandenburg et al. 1995; Hawley et al. 1996; Hawley 2000).
-Real discs are always stratified about the midplane, which can lead to kinetic helicity and thereby to an α affect.
+Over the past few decades, both local and global numerical simulations of accretion disks have demonstrated that magnetic fields can be generated by a dynamo and drive turbulent accretion through what is believed to be the magnetorotational instability (Brandenburg et al. 1995; Hawley et al. 1996; Hawley 2000).
+Real disks are always stratified about the midplane, which can lead to kinetic helicity and thereby to an α effect.
 Whether or not this really explains what is seen in numerical simulations is unclear, because there are other, potentially more powerful alternatives.
 One of them is the shear-current (SC) effect.
 It is a mean-field dynamo effect that can, in principle, generate large-scale magnetic fields based on the off-diagonal components of the turbulent magnetic diffusivity tensor (Rogachevskii & Kleeorin 2003, 2004).
-Whether or not this effect can also be responsible for the large-scale dynamo (LSD) seen in some non-helically forced shear flows continues to raise debate (see, e.g., the recent papers Squire & Bhattacharjee 2016; Käpylä et al. 2020; Zhou & Blackman 2021, with contradictory results for and against).
-As we will discuss in this paper, these discrepancies follow from the different sets of equations used (incompressible, Burgers, full (M)HD), and from the different assumptions employed in the analysis methods that retrieve the turbulent transport coefficients.
-This SC dynamo has been proposed to avoid the need for the more classical helicitybased α effect in situations where stratification and rotation are inefficient or absent, and hence neither kinetic helicity nor α effect can arise.
+Whether or not this effect can also be responsible for the largescale dynamo (LSD) seen in some nonhelically forced shear flows continues to be debated (see, e.g., the recent papers Squire & Bhattacharjee 2016; Käpylä et al. 2020; Zhou & Blackman 2021, with contradictory results for and against).
+As we will discuss in this paper, these discrepancies follow from the different sets of equations used (incompressible, Burgers, and full (M)HD) and from the different assumptions employed in the analysis methods that retrieve the turbulent transport

+Original content from this work may be used under the terms of the Creative Commons Attribution 4.0 licence.
+Any further distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI. coefficients.
+This SC dynamo has been proposed to avoid the need for the more classical helicity-based α effect in situations where stratification and rotation are inefficient or absent, and hence neither kinetic helicity nor α effect can arise.
 One major difficulty in resolving the aforementioned contradictions has been the lack of a reliable quantitative measurement device capable of returning the turbulent transport coefficients for MHD background turbulence due to a small-scale dynamo (SSD).

-Corresponding author: Maarit J. Käpylä maarit.kapyla@aalto.fi netic fields in different directions, measuring the mean (a.k.a. turbulent) electromotive force (EMF), and solving for the unknown coefficients.
+The imposed-field method was the first machinery developed in the 1990s (Brandenburg et al. 1990) for the retrieval of the α effect and turbulent pumping by imposing uniform magnetic fields in different directions, measuring the mean (a.k.a. turbulent) electromotive force (EMF), and solving for the unknown coefficients.
 Gradients of the mean field contribute to the mean EMF via the turbulent diffusivity tensor, hence it is important to guarantee that they remain weak in the evolving magnetic field.
 Therefore, the field has to be reset after suitable time intervals, and not taking this into account properly has led to some misinterpretations of the results (see the discussion in Ossendrijver et al. 2001; Käpylä et al. 2010, and the references therein).
-When properly used, this method continues to be a valuable tool, and is also employed in this work to validate the test-field results in the simplest cases.
+When properly used, this method continues to be a valuable tool and is also employed in this work to validate the test-field results in the simplest cases.